HMS-IDAC/MatBots/README.md

 When possible, bots have a 'headless' mode, which allows them to execute a processing pipeline as a typical Matlab function, either on an image or a folder of images.

+Each directory (except 'docs') contains a bot for the task suggested by the directory's name.
+For more details, see ReadMe.txt inside.